-The potential international partner must first determine whether or not to acquire a U.S. system rather than developing an indigenous system or purchasing another country's system.
-If the international partner selects a U.S. system, they must next decide whether to purchase through the government-to-government FMS process, or make the purchase through the government-to-industry Direct Commercial Sales (DCS) process.
+The potential foreign customer must first determine whether or not to acquire a U.S. system rather than developing an indigenous system or purchasing another country's system.
+If the foreign customer selects a U.S. system, they must next decide whether to purchase through the government-to-government FMS process, or make the purchase through the government-to-industry Direct Commercial Sales (DCS) process.

-The DOD is generally neutral regarding whether an international partner chooses to purchase via FMS or DCS.
-Although officially neutral regarding the procurement method (FMS or DCS), the DOD does prefer that friendly nations choose U.S. systems.
+The DoD is generally neutral regarding whether a foreign customer chooses to purchase via FMS or DCS.
+Although officially neutral regarding the procurement method (FMS or DCS), the DoD does prefer that friendly nations choose U.S. systems.
 The reason for the U.S. preference relates to the political, military, and economic benefits resulting from the U.S. and its allies using the same military equipment.